ARCTraining/hpc2-software/book/course/containers.md

 #### Pulling a container image down from Docker Hub

-Docker Hub is a repository of containers.
+Docker Hub is a repository of containers, also known as a container registry.
 Pulling down a container involves pulling down the pieces of this container image over to your machine.

 #### Converting it into a SIF image